What Is Asthma?

 - Eosinophilic asthma.
-This severe, chronic form is marked by high levels of white blood cells called eosinophils.
-This type usually affects adults between 35 and 50.
+This severe form is marked by high levels of white blood cells called eosinophils.
+It usually affects adults between 35 and 50 years old.

 - Nocturnal asthma.
-When you have this, your asthma symptoms get worse at night.
+Your asthma symptoms get worse at night.

 - Aspirin-induced asthma.
-When you have this, you’ll have asthma symptoms when you take aspirin, along with a runny nose, sneezing, sinus pressure, and a cough.
+You have asthma symptoms when you take aspirin, along with a runny nose, sneezing, sinus pressure, and a cough.

 - Cough-variant asthma.
-Unlike other types, the only symptom of this kind of asthma is a chronic cough.
+Unlike with other types, the only symptom of this kind of asthma is a long-term cough.

 Asthma Causes and Triggers

-When you have asthma, your airways react to many different things in the environment called asthma triggers.
-Contact with these triggers cause asthma symptoms to start or worsen.
+When you have asthma, your airways react to things in the world around you.
+Doctors call these asthma triggers.
+They might cause symptoms or make them worse.
 Common asthma triggers include:

 - Allergens such as pollens, mold, pet dander, and dust mites